 How to save on real estate commission

-- Negotiate fees: Many agents are open to reducing their rates, especially in competitive markets.
+- Negotiate realtor fees: Many agents are open to reducing their rates, especially in competitive markets.

-- Use low-commission brokerages: Companies like Clever and Redfin offer lower fees while maintaining full-service support.
+- Use a low-commission brokerage: Companies like Clever and Redfin offer lower fees while maintaining full-service support.

 - Sell FSBO (for sale by owner): Skipping agents entirely can eliminate commission costs but requires more effort and expertise.